MemeHut/MemeHut-Bot/README.md

 5. We then remove your email from the previous array, your password was never stored.
 We store your authorization token for Minehut as well as some other data that will be used to communicate with your server.
 6. Thats it!
 None of your personal information is ever permanently stored on our servers.

-Remember you can view the code for this right here on this site.
+Remember you can view the code for this process right here on GitHub.